cuhksam/emnlp2019.github.io/_pages/participants.md

 It is understood that such an invitation is intended to help delegates to raise funds to obtain a visa and does not imply a commitment from the conference organizers to provide any financial support or scheduling of presentation.

-To find out whether you need a visa for Hong Kong, check for instance [here](https://www.hongkong.net/info/visa.html).
+To find out whether you need a visa for Hong Kong, check [here](https://www.immd.gov.hk/eng/services/visas/visit-transit/visit-visa-entry-permit.html).